WJLiddy/knucklefish.lua/README.md

 print(kf.longalg(move[1]) .. kf.longalg(move[2]))
 ```

-- see attached test.lua
+(see attached test.lua)

 The careful:tm: mode adds a little more processing time but uses a checkmate heuristic to avoid making blunders like this:

 Check it out on LiChess: https://lichess.org/@/knucklefish

 It does poorly against its fellow bots, which are usually souped up stockfish instances that tend to look past more than two plies.
 But it tries its best :)

-To help with this, I've added a check for if an opponent move will eventually lead to checkmate, which seems to work okay at the cost of extra time.
+To help with this, I've added a check (careful mode) for if an opponent move will eventually lead to checkmate, which seems to work okay at the cost of extra time.
 But it can be removed for less processing/less difficulty.
-Most of the time the bot seems to lose from taking progressively worse trades, which i will accept.
+Most of the time the bot seems to lose from taking progressively worse trades, which I will accept.